erroronline1/caro/readme.md

 * Network access for endpoints and a browser
     * Desktop pcs
     * Mobile devices
+    * preferably Firefox, Edge or some other Chromium-Browser, [Safari is not fully compatible](#safaris-special-needs)
     * at best [no deletion of browser data](#network-connection-handling) (cache, indexedDB) on closing.
     * Printer access for terminal devices
 * Vendor pricelists as CSV-files ([see details](#importing-vendor-pricelists))